Header Image

 How much is a Primary school meal?

-The current price of a school meal is £2.05 per day.
-School meal cheques should be made payable to Stockton Borough Council.
-Payments will also be able to be made through the School Gateway app from Spring 2021.
+The current price of a school meal is £3.20 per day from September 2025.
+Payments are to be made through the School Gateway app.

 How can I see if I am eligible for Free School Meals?